 - Contrast ...
 Can be set in range 0 100% - Brightness ...
 The set level of brightness is activated whenever any button is pushed.
-If no manipulation with buttons for approx. 5 minutes, the brightness is automatically decreased in order to decrease instrument power dissipation and to spare display lifetime. - Language ...
+If no manipulation with buttons for preset dim time (see below), the brightness is automatically decreased to a dimmed level in order to reduce instrument power dissipation and to spare display lifetime. - Dimmed Brightness ...
+Decreased brightness level. - Dim Time ...
+Brightness change to dimmed level time. - Language ...
 In addition to the basic English version, other language versions can also be set. - Display refresh cycle ...
 Actual values refresh period.
 For details see chapter Display Actual Values Evaluation and Aggregation. - Display Resolution ...
 Actual & average data groups format be set to 3 or 4 significant figures.